hashicorp/terraform-provider-azurerm/website/docs/r/policy_definition.html.markdown

     a then block.

 * `metadata` - (Optional) The metadata for the policy definition.
-This is a json object representing the rule that contains an if and a then block.
+This is a json object representing additional metadata that should be stored with the policy definition.

 * `parameters` - (Optional) Parameters for the policy definition.
 This field is a json object that allows you to parameterize your policy definition.